WK-Chen/MAIR_23/README.md

 Run `python part1a/baseline1.py`, `python part1a/baseline2.py` to see the baseline results for two datasets

+### Classifier 1
+Train and evaluate classifier by running `python part1a/classifier1.py [DATA_PATH]`. e.g. `python part1a/classifier1.py data/dialog_acts.csv`

-Run `python part1a/classifier1.py [DATA_PATH]` to see the results for classifier1.
-Users can also input sentences to test the classifier.
+Users can also input sentences to test the classifier after the evaluation.

+### Classifier 2
 Run `python part1a/classifier2.py [ACTION] [DATA_PATH] [MODEL_PATH]` to see the results for classifier2.
 Users can also input sentences to test the classifier.
 For example, we use `python part1a/classifier2.py train data/dialog_acts.csv bert-base-uncased` to train the model.
 We use `python part1a/classifier2.py evaluate data/dialog_acts.csv models/bert`